anastasiareitz/AzureDataTransfer/README.md

    - Change type from int32 to int64

 4. Table without TimeGenerated column are not currently supported
+   - Function app needs to be updated to use Timestamp or TimeGenerated

 5. Hidden columns are not auto-detected
+   - Include hidden columns, such as _ItemId explictly

 ## Changelog